melanj/glade-gen/README.md

 ### Installation

-use the Makefile to build the executable and gladegen to the system path.
+use the Makefile to build the executable and add `gladegen` to the system path.

 ### Usage
-Open a terminal, change the directory to a glade file location and run the gladegen as follows. source code will generate in the same directory.
+Open a terminal, change the directory to a glade file location and run the `gladegen` as follows. source code will generate in the same directory.
    ```sh
    gladegen <Glade XML file>
    ```